thuzarwin/open-data-sprints/docs/project-pir-pilot.rst

 - Prompt access to information that is not confidential or otherwise protected
 - Provide accountability metrics of how many proactively released datasets were previously request under public information requests
--..Ability to view submitted request by unique id, date received, request and due date
+..1.
+Ability to view submitted request by unique id, date received, request and due date
 ..
 Ability to track a request
 ..
 Display Number of received request vs. reports published for total submitted to the city and by each department